48ca/obfs4-fp/README.md

 $ cd obfs4; ./build.sh
 ```

 5. Edit fpgen/env.sh to include your information.
 This includes your network interface ($IF) and the bridge IP ($BRIDGE).
-Set $CAPDIR and $LOGFILE to suit your needs.
+Set $CAPDIR and $LOGFILE to suit your needs. `source` this file after you are done making changes.
+These environment variables are used by several scripts in this repository.

 6. Start a bridge and configure it to run obfs4proxy.
 Edit torrc here to ensure that the Tor instance here connects to the bridge via obfs4proxy.